elotroalex/f22-intro-dh/schedule.md

 On the final week we will simply celebrate each other's works and camaraderie.
 Stay tuned for next semesters *Introduction to Digital Humanities II: Algorithmic Approaches to Corpora*.
+Location TBD.